Yor Anei: Oklahoma State

 As a freshman at Oklahoma State Anei averaged 7.7 points and 5 rebounds, along with being an elite blocker on the national stage.
 He tied for 8th in the NCAA for blocks and 2nd in Freshman.
 He also tied Andre Williams' Oklahoma State school block record of 85.
 He had his first career double-double against TCU with 17 points and 10 rebounds, in that game he also had 7 blocks, which was only one away from the Big 12 record.
 In his sophomore season, Anei averaged 8.1 points, 4.6 rebounds and 1.9 blocks per game.
 Anei also recorded 13 double-digit scoring performances, in which Oklahoma State was 13–0 in those games.
 He had 8 blocks against Oral Roberts which was the most by any Big 12 player.

 SMU

 On July 15, 2020, Anei announced his transfer to SMU following OSU's one-year postseason ban from the NCAA.
 In his Junior season, and his first with SMU, he averaged 6.6 points, 2.2 rebounds, and 2.2 blocked shots.
-He lead the American Athletic Conference in blocked shots.
+He led the American Athletic Conference in blocked shots.
 He had 12 points and 4 blocks in a win against UCF and 15 points along with 5 blocks in a win against Temple.